 Instead of trying to balance kids’ activities, quality time with the family, and your own workouts, get all three accomplished at once by planning active outings for the whole crew.

-“On the weekends, incorporate exercise into your family’s routine — take a nature walk, go to the local roller skating rink, or visit a community park,” Hakim says.
+“On the weekends, incorporate exercise into your family’s routine — take a walk or visit a park,” Hakim says.
 “Remember that you’re teaching your children through your actions — you should show them the best way to maintain a healthy body and mind.”